 - A "dark and extremely alien intelligence" is watching from the Moon, apparently orchestrating the attacks of the Shadows.

-- The "Great Dark," which may either be the aforementioned being or an even Bigger Bad.
+- The "Great Dark," which may either be the being or a Greater Scope Villain.

 - Celibate Eccentric Genius: One of Trixie's other explanations for why she is alone.